-1. Although everyone always says that oranges have a lot of vitamin C, they’re not number 1!
-Oranges contain 50 mg of vitamin C for every 100 g, while other food like blackcurrants (177 mg), raw red pepper (139 mg), kiwi (92.7 mg) and strawberries (58.8 mg) contain more.
+Although everyone always says that oranges contain a lot of vitamin C, they’re by no means the number one supply!
+Oranges contain 50mg of vitamin C for every 100g, while other foods like blackcurrants (177mg), raw red bell pepper (139 mg), kiwi (92.7mg) and strawberries (58.8mg) contain much more.
 There’s life beyond oranges!

-2. If you want to improve your skin with vitamin C, then it’s better to apply products that contain this vital ingredient.
-Actually it’s 20 times better!
-Topical vitamin C goes directly to your skin while the vitamin C that you eat is shared between various different organs.
-And we only absorb a certain degree of the vitamin C we eat, the rest is excreted in our urine.
-So it’s better to get to the root of the problem by using the right products.
+If you want to improve your skin with vitamin C, then it’s better to apply products that contain this vital ingredient topically rather than orally.
+Topical vitamin C is directly absorbed by your skin while the vitamin C that you eat is shared between various different organs.
+What’s more, we only absorb a certain degree of the vitamin C we eat, while the rest is excreted in our urine.

-3. Topical vitamin C stimulates collagen syntheses, which strengthens your skin and leaves it wrinkle-free.
-This is why products containing vitamin C have a powerful anti-ageing effect: they improve skin firmness and elasticity and help improve circulation, which provides plenty of oxygen and maintains skin health.
-It’s an ideal anti-aging combo for recovering your youth!
+Topical vitamin C stimulates collagen synthesis, which strengthens your skin and greatly reduces wrinkles.
+This is why products containing vitamin C have a powerful anti-aging effect: they improve skin firmness and elasticity and help improve circulation, providing the skin with plenty of oxygen and maintaining overall skin health.
+Vitamin C might just be the fountain of youth!

-5. Vitamin C is a great antioxidant that neutralizes free radicals.
-The sun’s rays, tobacco smoke, pollution and a lack of sleep can increase the number of free radicals, oxidising cells on a daily basis and weakening collagen.
-If you combine vitamin C with vitamin E you maximise its antioxidant power.
-Synergy is a strength!
+Vitamin C is a powerful antioxidant that neutralizes free radicals.
+The sun’s rays, cigarette smoke, pollution and a lack of sleep can increase the number of free radicals which oxidize cells on a daily basis and weaken collagen.
+In addition, did you know that if you combine vitamin C with vitamin E you maximize its antioxidant power?
+Synergy is strength!

-6. Suffering from hyperpigmentation?
-Vitamin C can help you.
-Sustained use of vitamin C brightens skin and helps even tone, especially if used at night.
-And don’t forget to combine it with your favourite sun spot protection for perfect skin.
+Hyperpigmentation?
+Vitamin C can help.
+Routine use of vitamin C brightens skin and helps even tone, especially if used at night.
+Don’t forget to combine it with your favourite sun spot protection for perfect skin.

-7. Ascorbic acid is the purest form of vitamin C. It is easily oxidised, which means you need to find tested, stable formulas.
+Ascorbic acid is the purest form of vitamin C. Careful though, because it oxidizes easily, which means you need to find tested, stable formulas.
 Vitamin C can cause irritation and even hyperpigmentation when not used correctly, so don’t use any old product!

 Did you know about all of these vitamin C benefits?
-Which do you find most interesting?
-Tell us what you think in the comment section!
+Tell us what you think in the comments section!